-The CGS Fellows program supports one predoctoral and one postdoctoral fellow in residence at the Bush School of Government and Public Service.
+The CGS Fellows program has previously hosted one predoctoral and one postdoctoral fellow in residence at the Bush School of Government and Public Service.
 The Center is particularly interested in scholars who are engaging with the fundamental questions surrounding grand strategy: How should the national interest be defined?
 What are the threats to the national interest?
 How should the United States use its power in response?
-We invite scholars of political science, history, and other relevant disciplines to apply for the fellowships.

 Celeste Ward Gventer

-Gventer, the 2020-21 Postdoctoral Fellow at the Albritton Center for Grand Strategy, most recently taught public policy and writing at the LBJ School of Public Affairs at the University of Texas (UT).
+Celeste Gventer, the 2020-21 CGS Postdoctoral Fellow, is a Lecturer and Regional Program Lead at the Institute for Security Governance at the Naval Postgraduate School.
+She previously taught public policy and writing at the LBJ School of Public Affairs at the University of Texas (UT).
 In the preceding years, she worked as a consultant on defense organization, management, and institution building in Eastern Europe and the Middle East.
-From 2007 to 2009, Celeste served as the Deputy Assistant Secretary of Defense for Stability Operations Capabilities in the Office of the Secretary of Defense.
-She joined the Defense Department after her second tour in Iraq, where she was the political-military advisor to the Multinational Corps-Iraq commander from 2005-2006.
+From 2007 to 2009, Gventer served as the Deputy Assistant Secretary of Defense for Stability Operations Capabilities in the Office of the Secretary of Defense.
+She joined the Defense Department after her second tour in Iraq, where she was the political-military advisor to the Multinational Corps-Iraq commander from 2005 to 2006.
 She also worked in Iraq in 2003-2004 with the Coalition Provisional Authority.
 Gventer has worked as a Senior Defense Analyst at RAND, as Special Assistant to the Counselor of the State Department, as a Strategist in the Office of the Secretary of Defense, as a Research Fellow at the Center for Strategic and International Studies, and as a Defense Analyst at the U.S. Congressional Budget Office.
-She received a Bachelor of Arts degree in Political Science from Stanford University, a Master of Public Policy degree from the Harvard Kennedy School, and a PhD in History from UT.
+She received a bachelor of arts degree in political science from Stanford University, a Master of Public Policy degree from the Harvard Kennedy School, and a PhD in history from UT.
 She is the recipient of the Global War on Terrorism Civilian Service Medal, the U.S. Army Superior Civilian Service Award, and the Secretary of Defense Medal for Outstanding Public Service.

-Kuo, the 2020-21 Predoctoral Fellow at the Albritton Center for Grand Strategy, is a PhD candidate in Political Science at the George Washington University.
+Kendrick Kuo, the 2020-21 CGS Predoctoral Fellow, earned his PhD in political science at the George Washington University and is an Assistant Professor in the Strategic and Operational Research Department at the U.S. Naval War College.
 His research focuses on military effectiveness, innovation, and defense policy.
-He holds an MA in International Affairs and International Economics from the Johns Hopkins School of Advanced International Studies and a BA in International Affairs and Religion from the George Washington University.
+He holds an MA in international affairs and international economics from the Johns Hopkins School of Advanced International Studies (SAIS) and a BA in international affairs and religion from the George Washington University.